kuno/GeoIP/README.md

 1, added support for GeoIPASNum.dat binary data.

-2, make org_by_addr return an array of org name string.
+2, make org_by_addr method return an array of org name string.

 ###Data